Grist-Data-Desk/tribal-detention-facilities/README.md

 It should be noted that the release of this information does not change our analysis and only sharpens future researchers’ and newsrooms’ abilities to report on these facilities.

-The data are available above in `correction-program-listings.csv`.
+The data are available above in `correction-program-listings.pdf`, which has also been extracted to `correction-program-listings.csv`.
 More information on the records request is available via our [press release](https://grist.org/updates/grist-releases-public-data-on-tribal-jail-and-detention-center-locations-in-the-us/).

 ![A map of the United States showing the locations of tribal jails.
 By the end of the century, about one-third of facilities will experience more than 50 days per year in which the heat index will rise above 90ºF.](facilities-map.png)